 Prices, especially for made in Chiang Mai handicrafts and clothing, are on the low side.
 In markets and the Night Bazaar a bit of haggling ensures even better purchase prices.
+Renting a songthaew, tuk-tuk or taxi are means of travel around, while rental cars and motorcycles are more convenience choices.
+Rentalcars.com is a preferred partner for What’s Up and is a global car hire provider offering competitive daily rental rates in Chiang Mai.
 This guide to shopping in Chiang Mai provides information about what to buy and recommended locations to go shopping.
-There are specific sections relating to markets, shopping malls and specialist handicrafts centres.

 Creating all manner of items from wood is a craft Chiang Mai’s artisans excel at.
 The southern village of Baan Tawai is the epicentre of the wood carving industry in Chiang Mai.
 Shoppers can buy anything from beer coasters, Buddha statuettes and wooden elephants to four-poster beds and dining table and chair sets crafted from teakwood at Baan Tawai.
 Prices are low while sending purchases back home is not a problem as several shipping agencies have service outlets here.